 Compare the hustle and bustle of Ho Chi Minh City, Vietnam, with the more relaxed lifestyle and green hills of Chiang Mai, Thailand

 Study on campus in both locations, surrounded by local students, and feel the course content come to life with field trips planned throughout the program, including excursions to the Golden Triangle and Hanoi, Vietnam’s capital, and Halong Bay, a UNESCO World Heritage Site

-Participate in TEAN’s comprehensive four-day Orientation Program upon arrival in Chiang Mai, including a day with Southeast Asia’s majestic elephants, other cultural activities and informative sessions designed to help you feel adjusted and ready to jump into your semester in Southeast Asia.
+Participate in TEAN’s comprehensive three-day Orientation Program upon arrival in Chiang Mai, including a day with Southeast Asia’s majestic elephants, other cultural activities and informative sessions designed to help you feel adjusted and ready to jump into your semester in Southeast Asia.
 You’ll also receive an additional Orientation upon arriving in Vietnam.